johnno1962/Diamond/README.md

 ```

 Multiple classes in your script project are fine along with interface nibs.
-Scripts are built as frameworks so they can be also imported into each
+Scripts are built as frameworks.
+This means they can be also imported into each
 other to share code provided the script being imported has been run at
 some stage - even if it's main.swift does nothing.

-A small example script "browse" is included in the project directory as an
+A small example script `browse` is included in the project directory as an
 example of how to add a UI to a script.
-All that is required is a MainMenu.xib
+All that is required is a `MainMenu.xib`
 in it's project and calling NSApplicationMain() as below.
 Create an AppDelegate
 object instance and wire it as the delegate of the file's owner as before.